ROCK Sex puts the rubber to the road.

 Firstly he recorded this slamming classic:

-Here are other great versions in the chain by Brian Setzer, The Kelpies, Os Catalepticos, and of course Joe Strummer.
+This led to other great versions in the chain by Brian Setzer, The Kelpies, Os Catalepticos, and Joe Strummer himself.

 Taylor was a volatile personality whose charisma onstage was matched by self-destructiveness backstage.

 He was poised for another surge of fame in the mid-'60s, including opening for The Rolling Stones, when these both combined for the worst.
 Binging on acid, speed, and drink, he proclaimed himself a prophet onstage and sermonized the audience about UFOs and Jesus in white robes before abruptly tearing up the stage.